coderarjob/coderarjob.github.io/_posts/2020-09-12-Git-Basics.md

 that tracks origin/master.
 However you can set up other tracking branches if you wish.

-Clonning a repository into a newly created directory, creates remote-tracking branches (not the same as "tracking branches") for each branch in the cloned repository.
+Cloning a repository into a newly created directory, creates remote-tracking branches (not the same as "tracking branches") for each branch in the cloned repository.
 However you do not have local, editable copies of them (That is you do not have a local branch that tracks a remote branch).